-Augmented Reality Makes Robots Better Co-Workers
+Augmented Reality Makes Robots Better Coworkers

 Robots absolutely need to be aware of these kind of social channels and, to the extent possible, it can be useful for them to also leverage such social channels to communicate.
 However, these social channels come with certain requirements (e.g., using gaze cues may require some sort of recognizable eyes, gesture may require arms or even articulated hands, etc.).
 Many robots lack a humanoid appearance and thus may not be able to make use of such cues, yet it is still critical that such appearance-constrained robots communicate their intentions to users.
 I think automobiles are a good example of this where we have a technology that we commonly use to communicate to other people, but in a different manner than traditional social communication.

-Communicating intent is focused on what a robot is doing—do you think there anything to be gained by communicating what a robot is “thinking,” if it’s involved in a decision making process?
+Communicating intent is focused on what a robot is doing—do you think there anything to be gained by communicating what a robot is “thinking,” if it’s involved in a decision-making process?

 Absolutely!
 And this is actually one of the things we are working on right now.
 One way to interpret what a robot “thinks” is to know the data that is being input to the sensors, the robot’s policy (e.g., reward function, goal, etc.), and the potential action set.
 We believe that communicating such data might help user decision making.
-As an example, if a user knows the robot’s current policy (e.g., packing boxes), they might start another task (e.g., moving packed boxes) since they know robot is going to take care of that task.
+As an example, if a user knows the robot’s current policy (e.g., packing boxes), they might start another task (e.g., moving packed boxes) since they know the robot is going to take care of that task.
 Another possible scenario is to communicate such information to help users debug and/or fix the robot by identifying breakdowns in robot sensing or decision-making.

 How do you think the results of your research can be useful in the near future?
 How well do your results generalize to other robots doing other tasks in other environments?